Welcome to part-2 of the AIO guide for managing the Apple platform with Microsoft Intune.

 Managed Apple IDs are required for user enrollment.
-Employees have access to specific Apple services through their employer's owned and operated Apple services.
+Employees can access specific Apple services through their employer's owned and operated Apple services.
 When a user removes an enrolment profile, all of the user's configuration profiles and associated settings are deleted.
 All managed apps that were based on that enrollment profile are also deleted.

-To enrol a personal device in User Enrolment, users can either create an account or use an enrolment profile.
+To enrol a personal device in User Enrolment, users can create an account or use an enrolment profile.

 Automated Device Enrolment (ADE)

 ADE is designed for devices that are owned & managed by the organisation.
-This system makes it easy for devices to be registered and tracked, so that they can be used by the organisation effectively.
+This system makes it easy for devices to be registered and tracked so that they can be used by the organisation effectively.
 With Automated Device Enrolment, organisations can configure and manage devices from the moment they are taken out of the box.
 This saves time and hassle, making it easier to get devices up and running.

-- The Macbook's serial number is in ABM.
+- The MacBook's serial number is in ABM.